 The new dwellings comfortably exceed the required space standards and provide good quality private and communal amenity space for the new residents with balconies, gardens and a shared landscaped courtyard space.
 The approval of this scheme enables the positive redevelopment of this previously developed brownfield site, replacing the former, substandard extra care facility for which more suitable and better quality accommodation is now available elsewhere in the borough.

-The proposed development is vital in addressing the mounting pressure on the Council’s housing waiting list, providing a high quality residential development that will make an important contribution toward meeting the Council’s housing targets, with affordable housing in short supply across the borough and London as a whole.
+The proposed development is vital in addressing the mounting pressure on the Council’s housing waiting list, providing a high-quality residential development that will make an important contribution toward meeting the Council’s housing targets, with affordable housing in short supply across the borough and London as a whole.

-The development at Kenton court is particularly prevalent in the current climate, as it is reflective of the current demand for affordable housing in the UK.
-The lack of affordable housing in London has sparked various debates over the current state of the property market and solutions to mitigate rising house prices for Londoners.
-Government statistics show that the amount of affordable new build homes in England has reduced from 66,700 in 2014-2015 to just 32,630 in 2015-2016.
-This puts many Londoners under pressure as the average house price in London is now valued at £481,556.
+The development at Kenton court is particularly prevalent in the current climate, reflecting the current demand for affordable housing in the UK.
+The lack of affordable housing in London has sparked various debates over the current state of the property market and solutions.
+Should you work for a house builder or local authority housing association, Fuller Long are interested in working with you to deliver your housing scheme.